charlesrocabert/gbacpp/README.md

 </p>

 <p align="justify">
-:heavy_check_mark: Note that CGMs must comply to a standardized format.
+:ballot_box_with_check: Note that CGMs must comply to a standardized format.
 A tutorial is available in the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/cgm_format_tutorial.md" target="_blank">CGM format tutorial</a>.

-:heavy_check_mark: When building a CGM, stoichiometric coefficients, and kinetic parameters must be converted following GBA formalism.
+:ballot_box_with_check: When building a CGM, stoichiometric coefficients, and kinetic parameters must be converted following GBA formalism.
 See the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb" target="_blank">units conversion tutorial</a>.

-:heavy_check_mark: <strong>gbacpp</strong> will integrate CGM evolutionary algorithms in the near future (see <a href="#roadmap">Roadmap</a>).
+:ballot_box_with_check: <strong>gbacpp</strong> will integrate CGM evolutionary algorithms in the near future (see <a href="#roadmap">Roadmap</a>).

-:heavy_check_mark: A complete tutorial on GBA formalism is also available at https://cellgrowthsim.com/.
+:ballot_box_with_check: A complete tutorial on GBA formalism is also available at https://cellgrowthsim.com/.
 </p>

 # Table of contents